PacificBiosciences/portello/docs/user_guide.md

 The expected workflow to use it is:
 - Run diploid assembly on sample reads
-- Consolidate all assembly contigs (from both haplotypes) to fasta
+- Consolidate haplotype-resolved assembly contigs from both haplotypes to a single fasta
+- Align assembly contigs to standard reference (e.g. GRCh38) using minimap2
 - Align sample reads directly to consolidated assembly contigs using pbmm2
-- Align assembly contigs to standard reference (e.g. GRCh38) using minimap2
-- Run portello on the two mapping outputs to lift sample read mappings to the standard reference.
+- Run portello on the above two alignment outputs to lift sample read mappings from the assembly to the reference.

 ## Usage Example: